Flat Fee Landlord

 Leave your name and number.
 We’ll call you back with a free rental analysis for your specific property.

-As a property owner, one of the most important ways we protect your investment is through consistent, well-documented property inspections.
+As a property owner, one of the most important ways to protect your investment is through consistent, well-documented property inspections.
 However, not all inspections are created equal.
-Understanding the difference between in-lease inspections and move-in/move-out inspections will help set expectations and clarify how we balance property oversight with the tenant relationship.
+Understanding the difference between in-lease inspections and move-in/move-out inspections will help set expectations and clarify how professional management balances property oversight with the tenant relationship.

 In-Lease Inspections: Balancing Privacy and Thoroughness

 In-lease inspections are conducted while a tenant is actively living in the home.
-These are typically completed between months 6–10 of a 12-month lease, and on a similar cadence going forward.
-They're essential for identifying maintenance concerns early and confirming lease compliance — but they're intentionally more conservative in scope than move-in/move-out inspections.
+These are typically completed between months 6-10 of a 12-month lease, and on a similar cadence going forward.
+They are essential for identifying maintenance concerns early and confirming lease compliance — but they are intentionally more conservative in scope than move-in/move-out inspections.

 This approach is intentional.
 Respecting tenant privacy and minimizing disruption during the tenancy fosters better landlord-tenant relationships — which leads to longer tenancies, fewer complaints, and smoother renewals.
 The in-lease inspection is as much a tenant retention tool as it is a property protection tool.